sai-tirunagiri/DevOpsTestFramework/README.md

 This is a testing framework for DEvOPS

-Just clone and use it.
+Just clone! and it is ready to go.

 Note!
 Please update the excel sheet